Polyspace Bug Finder

 With Polyspace Bug Finder, you can set up a project and perform static code analysis:

-Polyspace Bug Finder supports the detection of MISRA-C:2004, MISRA-C++:2008, MISRA C:2012, MISRA-AC-AGC, JSF++, and custom naming coding rule violations.
+Polyspace Bug Finder supports the detection of MISRA-C:2004, MISRA-C++:2008, MISRA C:2012, MISRA AC AGC, JSF++, and custom naming coding-rule violations.
 You can use Polyspace Bug Finder to enforce coding rules to improve the readability and quality of your code.
-You can configure Polyspace Bug Finder to focus on all the rules of the standard, only the rules required by the standard, or individually select the rules you want to enforce.
-You can also define your own configuration to ensure that the same coding rules are enforced within your team.
+You can configure Polyspace Bug Finder to focus on all the rules of the standard, or only the rules required by the standard.
+You can also individually select the rules you want to enforce.
+In addition, you can define your own configuration to ensure that the same coding rules are enforced within your team.

 You can fix rule violations by tracing them to your source code editor, or you can justify the coding rule violations for the purpose of documentation or code comments.
-The Polyspace Bug Finder interface lets you focus on differences from the previous analysis to avoid reviewing a violation twice.
-Coding rules analysis results can be exported to a web dashboard to track results over time.
+The Polyspace Bug Finder interface lets you focus on differences from the previous analysis to avoid reviewing the same violation twice.
+To track results over time, you can export coding rules analysis results to a web dashboard.

 You can define a centralized quality model to track defects, code complexity, and coding rules violations.
 Using these metrics, you can track your progress toward predefined software quality objectives as your code evolves.
 By measuring the rate of improvement in code quality, Polyspace Bug Finder enables developers, testers, and project managers to target and deliver high-quality code.

 You can use Polyspace Bug Finder to analyze generated code or mixed code, which contains both generated and handwritten code.
-Code-level defect results in the automatically generated code are traced back to the model in Simulink.
-You can identify which parts of the model are reliable and correct design problems that cause errors in the code.
-You can also identify potential problems between the interface of generated and handwritten code.
-For example, the mixing of handwritten S-Function code with generated code could result in a problem where incorrect ranges of signals in the interface cause a run-time error.
+Code-level defect results in the automatically generated code can be traced back to the model in Simulink.
+You can identify which parts of the model are reliable, and then correct design problems that cause errors in the code.
+You can also identify potential integration problems between generated and handwritten code.
+For example, the mixing of handwritten, low-level code with generated code might result in a problem where incorrect ranges of signals in the interface cause a run-time error.
+The detailed data flow and control flow information helps you to identify and trace the defect back either to the handwritten code or to the model.

 Reports and artifacts show the final quality of the code, highlight sections that have been reviewed, generate code metrics, and document the application of coding rules and run-time error status.
-You can create these reports in PDF, HTML, RTF, and other formats.
+You can create these reports in formats such as PDF, HTML, RTF, and others.